oicr-gsi/dimsum/README.md

 `mvn clean package`

-Run server on default port (8080):
+Or run server via Maven:

 `mvn clean spring-boot:run`

-Run server on different port:

-`mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Dserver.port=8081"`
+The server runs on port 8080 by default.
+To run on a different port, add a `server.port` setting to your `application.properties`

 ## Monitoring